02 Nov A Comprehensive Guide To The Essential Vitamins You Need

 When we take a supplement it is meant to be “in addition to,” not “in place of” good nutrient-dense foods.
 Finding a good supplement can be hard, but there are pure, unadulterated ones out there.
 All resources are linked for you to check out throughout this post, so please read the sources for more information.
 For my personal recommendations take a peek at my favorite vitamins linked below.

-*consult a doctor before starting any supplements* Please remember Positively Posie and the materials on here are not intended to treat, diagnose, cure or prevent any disease.
+*Consult a doctor before starting any supplements* Please remember all information and materials on here is not intended to treat, diagnose, cure or prevent any disease.
 All material is provided is for educational purposes only.
 Please seek the advice of your physician or another qualified healthcare provider for any questions.